a179346/recommendation-system/docs/review-guide.md

-This file discusses some decision-making aspects.
+This file discusses the decisions I made throughout the development.
 I believe it will help you better understand the system.

 - [Three-layer architecture](#three-layer-architecture)
 - [Dependency Injection (DI)](#dependency-injection)